 The idea behind Transparency is that a normative theory can only be adequately action-guiding if its requirements are epistemically transparent or luminous (in Williamson's (2000) phrase).
 Transparency is itself controversial - see Hughes (2022) for criticism - and may be too strong.

-This is because we are rarely in a position to know that any non-trivial condition obtains.9
+This is because, arguably, we are rarely in a position to know that any non-trivial condition obtains, including constraints imposed by a normative theory.
 However, we can consider a modified version of the principle: